This page provides information about the Ozone Layer Protection Act 1996 and the Ozone Layer Protection Regulations 1996.

-- a prohibition on the import, manufacture, sale or export of such substances except as allowed under the Regulations (Section 6)
+- prohibiting the import, manufacture, sale or export of such substances except as allowed under the Regulations (Section 6)

-- provision for exemptions for essential uses, such as the import of CFCs for meter dose inhalers for asthma and related conditions (sections 8 and 9)
+- allowing exemptions for essential uses, such as the import of CFCs for meter dose inhalers for asthma and related conditions (sections 8 and 9)

-- provision for the Minister for the Environment to require that people handling ozone-depleting substances develop codes of practice and/or know their obligations under the Act and have sufficient knowledge to be able to fulfil them (sections 10 to 12)
+- allowing the Minister for the Environment to require that people handling ozone depleting substances develop codes of practice and/or know their obligations under the Act and have sufficient knowledge to be able to fulfil them (sections 10 to 12)

 - making it an offence to breach the above prohibition or to release controlled substances knowingly during installation, servicing, operating or dismantling equipment (Section 13(f))

-- provision for the making of Regulations to control ozone-depleting substances (Part III).
+- enabling the making of regulations to control ozone depleting substances (Part 3).

 The Environmental Protection Authority is responsible for enforcing the legislation, and managing the permit system for imports and exports, while the Ministry for the Environment has overall responsibility for policy.